RafaGago/mini-async-log-c/readme.md

   This logger can be used in projects with non-throwing coding standards.
   Projects that are willing to use exceptions can write less error handling boilerplate by enabling the exception based interface.
-The logging functions are error code-based only, as they are free functions.
+The logging functions are error-code based only (noexcept), as they are free functions on the fast-path.

-- Can log ostreamable types by value or wrapped in a shared pointer.
+- Can log std::ostream-able types by value or wrapped in a shared pointer.

 - Can log std::string, smart pointers to std::string and smart pointers to std::vector containing arithmetic types.

 - It allows adding custom logging for additional data types.

-- It almost doesn't leak any C function or type to the global namespace, and the few they do are prefixed.
+- It almost doesn't leak any C function or data type to the global namespace, and the few they do are prefixed.

 Usage Quickstart
 ==================